Veams/generator-veams/README.md

  * [grunt-sass](https://github.com/sindresorhus/grunt-sass) - You want to use Libsass instead of Compass to render your stylesheets 10 times faster?
 Here you go! (see _Features_)
  * [grunt-svgmin](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO.
  * [grunt-version](https://github.com/kswedberg/grunt-version) - Grunt task to handle versioning of a project.

+### Gulp

+For Gulp and our Gulpfile we use the node module [require-dir](https://www.npmjs.com/package/require-dir) to split up the file in multiple task files.
+You can find these task files in the following directory:

+ * helpers/_gulp

+#### Gulp Modules

+There are standard Gulp modules we use.
+These are:

+* del - Clean your directories.
+* run-sequence - Run gulp tasks in a sequence.
+* browser-sync - Sync and auto-reload your local server over multiple devices
+* gulp-notify - Add notifications.
+* gulp-minify-css - Minify your CSS.
+* gulp-htmlhint - Check your html for errors.
+* gulp-jshint": - Check your js for errors.
+* gulp-filesize - Return the filesize in your console.

+**Optional Gulp modules**

+_But you can also apply additional addons and gulp modules to your project.
+Just choose specific ones:_

+### Gulp And Grunt

+When you want to use both at the same time, do it to your own risk.
+You will probably have to change a few settings.
+Furthermore Gulp will be your primary task runner.

+## Template Engines

 ### Assemble
 We use Assemble as template engine.
 Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.